nitinkc/JavaConcepts/src/main/java/nitin/multithreading/raceConditionsNCriticalSection.md

 The section that leads to race condition is called critical section

-CS should be executed as an atomic instructiuon
+CS should be executed as an atomic instruction

 break larger section into smaller.